Maritime history of the United Kingdom: Sir John Franklin

 John Franklin was an officer in the Royal Navy and an Arctic explorer.
 He was born in 1786 and joined the navy at the age of 16.
 He sailed on Matthew Flinders voyages around Australia and took part in the Battle of Trafalgar, but is best remembered for his four Arctic voyages.
 He made maps of over 3000 mi of the coast of northern Canada.
 On his final voyage in 1845 he had two ships the Erebus and the Terror.
 He was seen off Baffin Island but then disappeared.
 Various expeditions were mounted to find him and his crew.
 One expedition met Inuit who said that the ships had been crushed in the ice.
 Messages from the explorers were found but all later died.
 Franklin had died in 1847 and the remainder had tried to travel south.
 Robert McClure completed the route in 1850.

-James Clarke Ross
+James Clark Ross

 James Clark Ross surveyed Victoria Land in Antarctica in 1842.
 The Ross Sea and Ross Island are named after him as is a ship of the British Antarctic Survey.